Agentopians/WeAi/VISION.md

 3. **Establish a Sustainable Economic Model**:  Leverage job posting revenue and the two-token model to create a self-sustaining platform that can operate and grow long-term.
 4. **Foster Community Governance**: Empower $EDIT holders with governance rights to shape the future direction of "Week in Ethereum News AI Edition."
 5. **Ensure Verifiability and Trust**: Implement mechanisms for content verification and editorial oversight to maintain high journalistic standards and build trust within the Ethereum community.
+6. **Enhance Verifiability and Transparency**:  Continuously explore and implement mechanisms to increase the verifiability and transparency of our AI agents and news curation processes, potentially leveraging advancements in verifiable computing and AVS architectures, inspired by the 'Level 1 Agent' framework.

 ## Success Metrics